hollance/Deepfish/README.markdown

 - The camera code does not handle interruptions, going to the background, etc. In a production quality app these sorts of loose ends need to be tied up.

 - There may be glitches between how the frames from the video stream are sent to Metal.
 I did not think this through very carefully yet.

+- The UI to swipe between panels needs work (some kind of visual feedback).